FLATLAY/flatlayWiki/creator-user-story.md

 **Messages**:
-Users can send messages to each other in this part
+Users can send messages to each other in this part.
+It uses sendbird for sending messages.

 ### Search bar
 product, people, post are searched in the search bar